 Additionally, when mixed with certain ingredients, triethanolamine can form cancer-causing agents.

-Keep in mind though, coming into contact with a very tiny percentage of an ingredient as part of a product is very different from standing next to large vats of the ingredient in pure form and inhaling it.
+Keep in mind, coming into contact with a tiny percentage of an ingredient as part of a product is very different from standing next to large vats of the ingredient in pure form and inhaling it.

-Faced with the backlash and the hit to their coins no doubt, Ecoco, the company behind Eco Styler Gel quickly responded with the following rebuttal on their Facebook page:-
+Faced with the backlash and the hit to their coins no doubt, Ecoco, the company behind Eco Styler Gel quickly responded with a rebuttal on their Facebook page:-

 Should You Cancel Eco Styler Gel?